danielgallas/football-sweepstake/Readme.md

 #### TO DO NOW:

+- redo the admin page with React Redux Toolkit
+- create a way to add points
-- create a table of winners
+- create a better layout for the page (responsive)
+- find a way to dinamically edit results

 #### THE MISSION: